gaehlerm/SoftwareEngineering/README.md

 Now the test case looks much better.
 There is only one line for the setup, one line for the action we want to test, and one line for the assertion.
 Of course, we could also create the `car` object in a single line, but that is not the point here.
 The point is that the test case is much easier to read and understand.

 The helper function can probably also be used in other test cases, reducing the total amount of code needed and possibly eliminating some duplication.
+One open question is where the line `car.push_gas_pedal()` belongs to.
+Here I prefer to have a 4th stage: setup, *execution*, checks, teardown.
+I like this explicitnes and don't see how this execution stage could be part of the setup or the checks.
+In my opinion it does something quite different and therefore deserves its own stage.

 One final note regarding this test: If you are not accustomed to writing unit tests, you may find the test name to be quite lengthy.
 But this is not a problem.
 The test name is only used in the test report.
 It is not used anywhere else.
 Thus, it doesn't hurt to have a long test name.
 It is actually good practice to have a long test name as it enhances the readability of the test report.
-A test name of approximately 50 characters is completely normal.
+If you read a test report you should be able to pinpoint the error by reading the name of the test.
+A test name of 50 characters is completely normal.

-### Test body
+### Number of Assertions

-Most aspects of the test body have already been discussed in the example above.
-The test body generally consists of one function or method call, followed by a few assertions.
 There are some purists who argue that a test should contain only one assertion.
 I'm not sharing this opinion, even if they have a point.
 I believe there are cases where it is beneficial to include more than one assertion in a single test case.
 Otherwise, the tests become too verbose, in my opinion.

 ## Problematic Tests

 Just as with regular code, there are certain indicators that a test may be problematic.

-### Dependent tests
+### Dependent Tests

-It is common to encounter situations where a test can only pass if another test passes.
+It is common to encounter situations where a test can only pass if another test passes as well.
 They are coupled.
 For example, you have a function that creates a file and writes a number to it.
-You should write a test that calls this function and checks for the existence of the file.
+You should write an acceptance test that calls this function and checks for the existence of the file (this is not a unit test, it may fail if there is not enough disk space).

-Next, you should write a function that reads the contents of this file.
-In the test, you will first call the function to create the file and then call the function to read it.
+Next, you write a test that reads the contents of this file.
+In this test, you will first call the function to create the file and then call the function to read it.
 Now there is a problem: These two tests are related.
 If the code fails to create a file, it will not be possible to read it.
 If the first test fails, the second test inevitably fails as well.
 This type of dependency represents poor design and violates the SRP.
 For one failing feature, only one test should fail.
 This makes it much clearer where the error originates.
 Having 50 failing tests at once can be extremely frustrating because it is not immediately clear why the tests are failing.
 Is it for a single reason or do they all fail for different reasons?

 Unfortunately, having all the tests completely separated is a very difficult, if not an impossible task.
 There is always some correlation between the results of tests.
 But there is a technical solution that helps to some extent.
 In Python, you can skip tests if a requirement for the test is not met.
 Tests can depend on each other using the `@pytest.mark.dependency` attribute.
 This allows us to skip tests that would fail because another test has already failed.